simuxakadiscgolfgod/Space-Weather/README.md

 ## 3-day Forecast
 ```
 :Product: 3-Day Forecast
-:Issued: 2023 Dec 14 0030 UTC
+:Issued: 2023 Dec 15 0030 UTC
 # Prepared by the U.S. Dept. of Commerce, NOAA, Space Weather Prediction Center
 #
 A. NOAA Geomagnetic Activity Observation and Forecast

-The greatest observed 3 hr Kp over the past 24 hours was 3 (below NOAA
+The greatest observed 3 hr Kp over the past 24 hours was 4 (below NOAA
 Scale levels).
-The greatest expected 3 hr Kp for Dec 14-Dec 16 2023 is 5.00 (NOAA Scale
+The greatest expected 3 hr Kp for Dec 15-Dec 17 2023 is 5.00 (NOAA Scale
 G1).

-NOAA Kp index breakdown Dec 14-Dec 16 2023
+NOAA Kp index breakdown Dec 15-Dec 17 2023

-             Dec 14       Dec 15       Dec 16
+             Dec 15       Dec 16       Dec 17
-00-03UT       2.67         2.67         5.00 (G1)
+00-03UT       2.33         5.00 (G1)    1.67
-03-06UT       2.00         3.00         4.33
+03-06UT       2.67         4.33         3.00
-06-09UT       2.00         2.33         3.00
+06-09UT       2.67         3.00         2.67
-09-12UT       1.67         2.00         2.00
+09-12UT       2.33         2.00         2.67
-12-15UT       1.67         5.00 (G1)    2.33
+12-15UT       2.33         2.33         4.67
-15-18UT       2.00         4.33         3.33
+15-18UT       2.67         3.33         4.67
-18-21UT       2.00         3.00         4.00
+18-21UT       3.67         4.00         3.00
-21-00UT       2.33         3.67         3.67
+21-00UT       4.00         3.67         3.00

-Rationale: G1 (Minor) or greater geomagnetic storms are likely on 15 and
-16 Dec due to potential significant transient features.
+Rationale: The geomagnetic field is likely to reach G1 (Minor)
+geomagnetic storm conditions 15-17 Dec, due to combined effects of
+positive polarity CH HSS influence and CME events that left the Sun on
+late 11 Dec and 12 Dec.
+Trajectory and timing of CME influence from the
+R3 event is currently undetermined.

 B. NOAA Solar Radiation Activity Observation and Forecast

 Solar radiation, as observed by NOAA GOES-16 over the past 24 hours, was
 below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Dec 14-Dec 16 2023
+Solar Radiation Storm Forecast for Dec 15-Dec 17 2023

-              Dec 14  Dec 15  Dec 16
+              Dec 15  Dec 16  Dec 17
-S1 or greater    5%      5%      5%

-Rationale: No S1 (Minor) or greater solar radiation storms are expected.
+S1 or greater   35%     35%     10%

-No significant active region activity favorable for radiation storm
-production is forecast.
+Rationale: Solar activity is expected to be at moderate levels
+(R1-R2/Minor-Moderate), with an chance for an isolated R3 (Strong),
+through 16 Dec, due to primarily to the flare potential from Region
+3514.

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R3 levels were observed over the past 24
+hours.
+The largest was at Dec 14 2023 1702 UTC.

-Radio Blackout Forecast for Dec 14-Dec 16 2023
+Radio Blackout Forecast for Dec 15-Dec 17 2023

-              Dec 14        Dec 15        Dec 16
+              Dec 15        Dec 16        Dec 17
-R1-R2           30%           35%           35%
+R1-R2           55%           55%           40%
-R3 or greater    5%            5%            5%
+R3 or greater   25%           25%           15%

-Rationale: There is a chance of an isolated R1-R2 (Minor-Moderate) event
-through 14 Dec.
-Chances of an event increase marginally on 15 Dec due to
-the anticipated return of active regions from the previous rotation.
+Rationale: No R1 (Minor) or greater radio blackouts are expected.
+No
+significant active region flare activity is forecast.

 ```